 Don’t Play With Items On or More Than 1v1

 A competitive Smash player probably doesn’t need to be told this, but items are the antithesis of a fair fight.
 The RNG they add alone can easily tip the scales out of your favor, so save those kinds of online fights for characters you don’t care about hitting Elite Smash with.

 Likewise, it’s best to play on either Battlefield, Omega, or Hazardless stages.
-The latter can even become an issue as the stage list is not limited to tournament legal stages, but can serve to break up the monotony if you’re confident you can play well on a majority of Smash Ultimate’s stages.
+The latter can even become an issue as the stage list is not limited to tournament legal stages.
+However, it can serve to break up the monotony if you’re confident you can play well on most stages.

 You can set these up in your preferred match settings, pictured above.